 - Select “Clear recent history”.

 - On the window that pops out, click on the drop-down menu on the right side and select the time range you want to clear.
-It can be four weeks or a month or it can be since the beginning of time.
+It can be four weeks or a month or it can be from the beginning of time.

 - Expand the details section and check on “Cache”.